 Nottingham BID has extended many of the benefits enjoyed by its members to other businesses in the city centre by creating an Affiliate scheme.
 This is available to businesses whose premises fall outside the BID zone but are still within the city centre, as well as to those that are in the BID zone but whose rateable value is below the threshold for automatic membership and payment of the BID levy (currently £35,000 as of 1 April 2021).

-As a Friend of Nottingham BID, businesses will be afforded the same advantages and opportunities available to existing members, with the exception of an opportunity to vote at ballot.
-This way, business can still participate with the BID and help to shape an even brighter future for our city in a non voting capacity.
+As a Friend of Nottingham BID, businesses will be afforded the same advantages and opportunities available to existing levy payers, with the exception of an opportunity to vote at ballot.
+This way, business can still participate with Nottingham BID and help to shape an even brighter future for our city in a non voting capacity.

-Businesses located outside the area, or inside the BID area and below the minimum rateable value of £25,000, can become a Friend of Nottingham BID for an annual cost.
-In 2019 this was calculated as 1.37% of rateable value with a minimum cost of £342.50 plus VAT, which is the minimum price a business would pay if they were automatically a member of the BID.
+Businesses located outside the area, or inside the BID area and below the minimum rateable value of £35,000, can become a Friend of Nottingham BID for an annual cost £357.11 plus VAT for 2023.